-Each fellow assumes substantial responsibility for work on one or more projects, under the supervision of one of the practicing lawyers cooperating with the Program.
-Fellows work with attorneys at the ACLU, NYCLU, Center for Constitutional Rights, NAACP Legal Defense Fund, NOW Legal Defense Fund, Lambda Legal Defense Fund, Children’s Rights, Inc., the Lawyers Committee for Human Rights, the Center for Reproductive Rights, National Advocates for Pregnant Women, Compassion and Choices, Legal Aid Society, as well as public defender offices, legal services organizations and civil liberties-oriented law firms.
-The directors regularly review the fellows’ work, and periodically the fellows meet with the directors and other fellows in a seminar format to discuss their work.
+Each Fellow assumes substantial responsibility for work on one or more projects, under the supervision of one of the practicing lawyers cooperating with the Program.
+Fellows have worked with attorneys at the ACLU, NYCLU, Center for Constitutional Rights, NAACP Legal Defense Fund, NOW Legal Defense Fund, Lambda Legal Defense Fund, Children’s Rights, Inc., the Lawyers Committee for Human Rights, the Center for Reproductive Rights, National Advocates for Pregnant Women, Compassion and Choices, the Legal Aid Society, as well as public defender offices, legal services organizations, and civil liberties-oriented law firms.

 Since 2006, the Program has invited distinguished public interest lawyers to meet with the current Hays Fellows in an informal setting to discuss civil liberties issues and the work of non-profit law organizations.

 Following their apprenticeship in the Hays Program a large majority of Fellows have continued to work in the public interest field as private lawyers, doing pro bono work, as civil liberties lawyers, in legal services organizations, in government civil rights offices, and as law professors.

 Many former Fellows have been directors or legal directors of public interest organizations, including several ACLU affiliates, the Legal Aid Society, legal services offices, and National Defender organizations.

 The names of all public interest organizations at which former Hays Fellows have worked are too numerous to list.
 Among the groups are: